 - Presenting the RCL Benziger Family Life program for the 8th grade as part of Catholic sexuality education.

 Retreat experiences are an important part of faith development and an excellent tool for team-building among classmates and their teachers.
 Our retreat program are days of reflection, with a different focus for each age level.

-Sixth grade days of reflection are single, daylong events that usually take place in November and April.
+Sixth grade days of reflection are single, daylong events that usually take place in fall and spring.
 The focus of the fall event is on team-building and adjusting to middle school life.
 The later retreat has a theme of being peacemakers, and helps to prepare them for taking the next steps in their faith and academic journeys.

 Most retreats are led by our campus minister and faculty members, and occasionally by the SMCHS middle school retreat team.
 Parent chaperones and group leaders are often needed (parent volunteers must be VIRTUS® trained.)